beckspark/applicationGeneratorSCCF/README.md

 What I currently plan on changing or adding:

 - Still need to organize the modules into a cohesive flow.
 Each module works individually but I still need to organize them to work 100% with each other.

+- Writing out docstrings & documentation so other people can make heads or tails of my logic & the purpose of everything.

+- Finish the module for processing vision applications specifically.